xjning03/CPT113_Group42_Hackathon2/README.md

    - Choose options (A, B, or C) that correspond to your character's behaviours, thoughts, and emotions when making decisions at crucial points in time.

 - Establishing relationships
-   - Use action options to engage with Jackson and other characters in order to forge bonds and shape the dynamics of the interactions in the game.
+   - Use action options to engage with Jackson in order to forge bonds and shape the dynamics of the interactions in the game.

 - Friendly User Interface
    - Use an easy-to-use user interface to move through scenes, read descriptions, and make decisions.